Having a movement disorder can make routine dental visits a challenge.

 What is a Movement Disorder?

 A movement disorder is one in which somebody experiences compromised nervous system function.
 This is crucial because your nervous system is what you use to communicate between your brain and your body.
-The result of improper function is people that move in some abnormal way.
+The result of an improper function is people that move in some abnormal way.
 That sometimes means simply moving slowly, but other times it leads to sudden, uncontrollable movements.

 Common Movement Disorders